 Only about 10% of Germany’s 60 million or so people were card carrying members of the Nazi party.
 Which means that about 90% were not.
 Less than 1% of the German army were members of the Schutzstaffel Death’s Head Units, the units responsible for operations at the death camps.

 Over the last 70 years we’ve spent a lot time trying to understand how the horrors of the Holocaust happened.
-How man, on such a horrifyingly existential scale could do that to himself.
+How man, on such a horrifyingly existential scale could do that to their fellow man.
 We’ve looked at the psychology behind group thought and authoritarian tendencies.
 We’ve looked at the psychology of fascism and racism.
 But even the most comprehensive studies do little more than piece together parts of the “how” behind it.
 No one ever really gets to the why.

 And we never will.
 Because there is no sufficient reason for that outcome.